-The College's COO confirmed the following on 05.19.25:
+The College's COO confirmed the following on 04.29.24:

-- a) There were no outstanding issues aside from appeals requiring more documentation from the student and/or current semester grades to post. - b) There are currently no outstanding negative public relations coverage/concerns. - c) Each FOIA (i.e., Freedom of Information Act) request has been responded to within the timeframe established by State law.
+- a) There were no outstanding issues aside from appeals requiring more documentation from the student and or current semester grades to post. - b) The Chief Operating Officer confirmed on 04.29.24 that there are currently no outstanding negative public relations coverage/concerns. - c) The COO also confirmed on 04.29.24 that each FOIA (i.e., Freedom of Information Act) request has been responded to within the timeframe established by State law.